-• Any proposed subterranean work, both terrestrial and maritime, shall first be informed by a suitably qualified archaeologist who will determine archaeological potential.
-Appropriate management measures shall be taken to ensure that archaeological resource is appropriately investigated and recorded prior to any action being taken that may involve any type of excavation during the carrying out of conservation works or future development to the place.
-No ground disturbance works shall proceed in areas identified by the archaeologist as having archaeological potential without first obtaining an excavation permit from the relevant authority or an appropriate exemption.
-The archaeological assessment and research methodology shall be prepared by a suitably qualified historic archaeologist.
+Any proposed subterranean work, both terrestrial and maritime, should be informed by a suitably qualified archaeologist who will determine the archaeological potential of the subject site.
+Appropriate management measures should be taken to ensure that archaeological resource is appropriately investigated and recorded prior to any action being taken that may involve any type of excavation during the carrying out of conservation works or future development to the place.
+No ground disturbance works should proceed in areas identified by the archaeologist as having archaeological potential without first obtaining an excavation permit from the relevant authority or an appropriate exemption.
+The archaeological assessment and research methodology should be prepared by a suitably qualified historic archaeologist.